Long Term Care

 Cleaning Oiled Floors

-To ensure a lacquered floor stays clean and keeps its stunning shine, the Woodpecker Cleaning Kit for Lacquered & Laminate Floors or a well wrung damp mop can be used.
+Ensure your Urethane floor stays clean and keeps its stunning shine by using the Woodpecker Cleaning Kit for Urethane & Laminate Floors or a well wrung damp mop.

 Restoration Treatments for Wood Flooring